ykamchi/dev-utils/README.md

 Tools are identified by their directory name (e.g., `dev-tool-system-performance`, `my-awesome-tool`).

+## Global Header System

+The application uses a unified header system that automatically displays tool information:

+- **Automatic Population**: Tool icon and name are pulled from `tool.py` metadata
+- **Consistent Design**: All tools share the same header styling and behavior
+- **Theme Integration**: Headers automatically adapt to the selected theme
+- **No Tool Headers**: Individual tools should not include their own header elements

+The global header eliminates duplication and ensures a consistent user experience across all tools.

 ## Creating New Tools

 To add a new tool to the application: